DePaul University > About > Administration > A. Gabriel Esteban, PhD

-A. Gabriel Esteban, Ph.D., is the 12th president of DePaul University.
-He assumed the presidency of the nation’s largest Catholic university on July 1, 2017.
-He is the first lay leader in the university’s history.
+A. Gabriel Esteban, PhD, is the 12th president of DePaul University.
+He assumed the presidency on July 1, 2017, as the first lay leader in DePaul’s history.

-He holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine and a master’s in Japanese business studies from Chaminade University in Honolulu.
-Dr. Esteban earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.
+Dr. Esteban holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine, and a master’s in Japanese business studies from Chaminade University in Honolulu.
+He earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.

 A celebrated leader and advocate for minorities, Dr. Esteban has received multiple honors throughout his career.
-His alma mater, the University of California, Irvine, recently named him one of its top 50 graduate and postdoctoral alumni as part of the 50th year anniversary of its founding.
-The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him in its list of the 100 most powerful state leaders in 2016 for the second year in a row.
-In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him, and St. Paul’s Outreach presented him its Servant Leader Award.
-The Embassy of the Philippines presented him with a certificate of achievement award in 2013.
+His alma mater, the University of California, Irvine, named him one of its Top 50 graduate and postdoctoral alumni.
+The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him on its list of the 100 most powerful state leaders in 2016 for a second time.
+In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him; and St. Paul’s Outreach—an organization inviting college students back to their Catholic faith—presented him with its Servant Leader Award.
+The Embassy of the Philippines awarded him a certificate of achievement in 2013.

-Dr. Esteban met his wife, Josephine, at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
+Dr. Esteban met Josephine at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
 She holds an MBA from the University of California, Riverside.
-Their daughter, Ysabella, is currently a medical resident at the University of Chicago and their son-in-law, Matthew, is currently a medical resident at Loyola University.
+Both their daughter, Ysabella, and their son-in-law, Matthew, are medical doctors.